-Components Structure 2023 Highlights Competitive Base Salary Fixed cash compensation for performing expected day-to-day responsibilities.
+Components Structure 2024 Highlights Competitive Base Salary Fixed cash compensation for performing expected day-to-day responsibilities.
 Reviewed annually and adjusted based on level of responsibility, achievements, experience and competitive market for similar talents.
-Reflecting on strong performance across the business, the Compensation Committee approved base salary increases ranging from 4% to 10% for Messrs.
-Liu, Chen, Bingham, and Lee.
-The above base salary range excludes base salary of our Executive Chairman of the Board, Mr. Cheng, which was not changed.
-Short-Term Incentive Bonuses Based on performance compared to preestablished quantifiable financial metrics (e.g., EPS, ROA, loan growth, deposit growth, and efficiency ratio) and nonfinancial metric such as individual or department-wide performance goals.
+Reflecting modest performance across the business, the Compensation Committee approved base salary increases of 3% for Messrs.
+Liu, Chen, and Bingham.
+The above base salary percentage excludes base salary of our Executive Chairman of the Board, Mr. Cheng, which was decreased by 14%, and Mr. Sun, which was not changed.
+Short-Term Incentive Bonuses Based on performance compared to pre- established quantifiable financial metrics (e.g., EPS, ROA, loan growth, deposit growth, and efficiency ratio) and non- financial metric such as individual or department-wide performance goals.
 Performance metrics are evaluated annually to maintain continued alignment with company strategy and market practice.
 Take into account safety and soundness and risk-management, when determining financial and non-financial metrics.
 Clawback rights.
 Bonus plan is based on EPS, return on assets ("ROA"), and individual performance, and provides explicit formulas by which performance against these three metrics is assessed in determining the annual bonus.
-Bonuses were determined in February 2024 based on 2023 performance.
-Reflecting the fact that the Company's EPS and ROA performance did not achieve target levels, bonuses were awarded between 77% and 95% of target levels, as described below.
-Long-Term Equity Incentives Delivered in the form of performance-based restricted stock units (RSUs) using performance metrics we believe will result in a strong alignment of investor and executive interests.
+Bonuses were determined in February 2025 based on 2024 performance.
+Reflecting the fact that the Company's EPS and ROA performance did not achieve target levels, bonuses were awarded between 77% and 89% of target levels, as described below.
+Long-Term Equity Incentives Delivered in the form of performance- based restricted stock units (RSUs) using performance metrics we believe will result in a strong alignment of investor and executive interests.
 Vesting of these RSUs based on performance and consists of (1) EPS, (2) TSR compared to comparable banks, and (3) ROA as compared to comparable banks.
 Clawback rights.
-Target mix of long-term equity awards that consists of performance RSUs and that 50% of the awards would be earned based on EPS over a three-year performance period beginning January 1, 2023, 25% would be earned based on Bancorp's total shareholder return ("TSR") compared to comparable banks over that period and the remaining 25% would be earned based on Bancorp's return on assets compared to comparable banks over that performance period.
-As described below, LTI awards were made to the Named Executive Officers on July 27, 2023.
+Target mix of long-term equity awards that consists of performance RSUs: 50% will be earned based on EPS over a three-year performance period beginning January 1, 2024, 25% will be earned based on Bancorp's total shareholder return ("TSR") compared to comparable banks over that period and the remaining 25% will be earned based on Bancorp's return on assets compared to comparable banks over that performance period.
+As described below, LTI awards were given to the Named Executive Officers on June 28, 2024.